#325 Blood Thinners versus Watchman for Atrial Fibrillation: Which is Best?

 Despite the Risks Patients Love the Watchman Procedure

 Despite the 4 significant challenges with left atrial appendage closure with either the Watchman or Amulet devices, patients still love this procedure.
-Blood thinners frighten patients and many patients will do anything to get off these medications.
+Blood thinners frighten patients and many of my patients will do anything to get off these medications.
+And because left atrial appendage closure can be thought of as a blood thinner alternative, patients love them.

 If you want to learn more about atrial fibrillation, be sure to check out our best-selling book, The AFib Cure.
 To see one of the cardiologists or EP’s in our practice, please call my team at 801-266-3418.
-Sorry, telemedicine visits outside of the state of Utah are no longer possible.
+Sorry, telemedicine visits outside of the state of Utah are not possible.

 Also, if you liked the photo attached to this article, it was one of my mountain running trails until the deep snow came a month ago.